SCHOLARSHIP PAYMENT INFORMATION

 - Your email address is already enrolled with clearxchange.com

 In order to enroll with a different bank or credit union, or in the Zelle app, your email address must be removed from where it was initially enrolled.
 To do so, contact the customer support team of where you initially enrolled and ask to remove your email address.
-If you aren’t sure where you initially enrolled, contact Zelle customer support at 844-428-8542 or get in touch through our support page at zellepay.com/support/contact.
+If you aren’t sure where you initially enrolled, call Zelle customer support at 844-428-8542 or at the Zelle customer support page.

 I’m having trouble enrolling with Zelle.
 What should I do?